-Bronx Community College is currently participating in two separate initiatives designed to increase students’ access to courses that use Open Educational Resources (OER) as alternatives to traditionally published materials (see the boxes below for information on how to define and identify OER).
+Bronx Community College is currently participating in two separate initiatives designed to increase students’ access to courses that use Open Educational Resources (OER) as alternatives to traditionally published materials (see the boxes below to learn how to define and identify OER).

 This initiative seeks to engage faculty in the redesign of courses through the replacement of commercial textbooks with OER and other no-cost materials available online and through the Library.
 The short-term goal is to eliminate course material costs for students, when possible, and accelerate their progress through college, but an important secondary impact is to change the culture to create systems and structures that better connect curriculum and pedagogy.